nextgis/docs_ngweb/source/mapstyles.rst

    :align: center
    :width: 16cm

    Web-map with a layer with QGIS style and layers tree

-You can create or edit a style of the layer using a manual input of a text or a code, or by editing an existing text/code (see details in :ref:`ngw_mapstyles`).

 Map style tags